clicon/clixon/README.md

 associated namespaces.
 For example, `if` may be bound to `urn:ietf:params:xml:ns:yang:ietf-interfaces`.
 The prefix to namespace binding is called a _namespace context_ (nsc).

+In yang, the xpath and xml prefixes may not be well-known.
+For example, the import statement specifies a prefix to an imported module that is local in scope.
+Other modules may use another prefix.
+The module name and namespace however are unique.

 In the Clixon API, there are two variants on namespace contexts: _implicit_ (given by the XML); or _explicit_ given by an external mapping.

 #### 1. Implicit namespace mapping

 Implicit mapping is typical for basic known XML, where the context is